riedelx/adaptic-pyproc/README.md

 2. _preprocessor.ipynb_ - this notebook generates the _.dat_ and _pkl_ files.
 It reads the libraries defined in _modules_ folder and modifies certain properties if necessary.
 It does not provide the overview of the model, which is covered in _analysis.ipynb_ instead.
 2. _analysis.ipynb_ - this notebook describes the model, unpickles the objects from pre-processing stage and reads the *ADAPTIC* output from the _num_ file.
 Next, post-processing of the data is carried out with an interpretation of the results.
-3. images - folder to keep the images of the system.
 4. _.pkl_ file - pickled model structure hierarchy by converting into a byte stream.
 The objects instantiated during the pre-processing can be unpickled during post-processing.
 5. _.dat_ file - input file for *ADAPTIC* analysis.
 6. _.num_ file - output file from *ADAPTIC* that contains the numerical results at all requested load/time steps.